rolandtoth/Blog/input/primevue-dropdown-with-confirm/index.md

 I needed a confirm dialog in my latest project and sadly realized that there is no such feature in PrimeVue's Dropdown component.
 Before starting to redesign that part of the application I gave it a go to fix this first, in hope of skipping an unwanted refactor.

 I googled for a possible solution a bit but found nothing.
-Then I remembered from the past that in such situations overriding the given method and then re-setting is one way to go.
+Then I remembered from the past that in such situations overriding the given method and then re-setting it is one way to go.
 Ultimately this worked here too.

 ## Demo